TonyLianLong/AnimeGAN.js/README.md

 # AnimeGAN.js

+**AnimeGAN.js is now hosted on [https://animegan.js.org/](https://animegan.js.org/) 🥳**

 This project allows online photo animation.
-[Click here to have a try.](https://animegan.js.org) I suggest you use a device with WebGL support.
+[Click here to have a try.](https://animegan.js.org)

+I suggest you use a device with WebGL support.
 See your device's support of Tensorflow.js [here](https://js.tensorflow.org/debug/).

 Behind the scene, this project runs [AnimeGAN](https://github.com/TachibanaYoshino/AnimeGAN) online with [TensorFlow.js](https://www.tensorflow.org/js).
 The model that AnimeGAN.js uses comes from AnimeGAN's released model.
 You could use the one in `public` if you want to run it locally.
 If you want to create another model, you need to export it from TensorFlow and then use tools [TensorFlow.js](https://www.tensorflow.org/js) provides to convert.